hayleyjolliffe/cv/pages/jamey.md

 {{ page.title }}
 ================

 Hey Jamey!
 Aiming to make this easier on you- everything here is tailored to the three things you were looking for plus a couple related things I have up on Figma Community right now.

 Everything should be a Figma prototype link, and you're welcome to explore my [main site](https://calebjolliffe.co) for anything else you might be interested in seeing.

 Otherwise, shoot me a message on [Twitter](https://twitter.com/calebjolliffe) or [email](mailto:calebjolliffe@proton.me)!

-Cheers,

-Caleb
+C

 ## Decks
 <ul class="posts">